Birmingham and Lewisham African and Caribbean Health Inequalities Review (BLACHIR)

 The discussion meetings will take place over a ten-month period and be chaired by Dr Justin Varney Director of Public Health Birmingham City Council and Dr Catherine Mbema Director of Public Health Lewisham Council.

-Academic board is made up of fifteen national academics who have an interest in the African and Caribbean health inequalities.
+Academic board is made up of 15 academics who have an interest in the African and Caribbean health inequalities.

 Dr Pei Kuang is a senior lecturer in Economics at University of Birmingham.
 He is trained in quantitative tools to analyse micro-level datasets and modelling of inequalities in income, wealth, health and social mobility and has rich experience in supervising projects on inequality issues.